daniellesloan/studyGroup/Reprothon2021/Misc_resources/Tutorial_easy_Reprothon2021.md

 ---
-title: "How to get your question & test it."
+title: "How to generate your question & test it"
 author: "Max Tschol"
 output:
   html_document: